Hamilton helps Carolina beat Boston 3-2, tie series 1-1 - WHIZ News

 It stayed that way until the Hurricanes picked up a power play with about five minutes left in the second.
 Svechnikov made a spinning, cross-ice pass to Teravainen, who wristed it in to tie the score 1-1.

-Just 88 seconds later, Svechnikov scored himself, taking a pass from Martin Necas in the slot and beating Rask over his right shoulder.
-Necas had two assists.
+Just 88 seconds later, Svechnikov scored himself, taking a pass from Necas in the slot and beating Rask over his right shoulder.

 But Boston tied it with just 5 seconds left in the period when Bergeron’s shot rebounded off the post right to Marchand, who punched it in to make it 2-2 heading into the third.